dougblack/nextbus/README.md

 but are the same.
 (Like fitten_a for blue and fitten for red) [Done]
 - Update the JSON data [work in progress]
 - Change from native JSON parser to GSON [Done]
+- Implement warning for when the API is down?
+- Fix Other Arrival Cells

 ==========
 Random Notes for Documentation